AmanKumar-383/git-demo/README.md

 # git-demo
-this is for the practice of git &amp; github
+this is for the practice of git &amp; github, keep practicing.